-*This year, we have two 50% off scholarships ( Scholarships for Camp Lango 2014 will be assigned on March 31st) to families that are in a tight financial situation, but truly desire this experience for their kids and can tell us a very compelling story.
+*This year, we have two (one for French and one for Spanish) 50% off scholarships.
+The scholarship is designed for families that are in a tight financial situation, but that truly desire this experience for their kids and can tell us a very compelling story.
+Scholarships for Camp Lango 2016 will be assigned on March 31st.
 Email us at email@example.com to request your application form.

 Go to this link and read the suggestions we have to help you decide the best class/camp choice for your child.

 Lunch/End of the day for Half-day Campers